 During over 10 years of R&D, Q Power has developed unique technologies to enable the efficient production of carbon-neutral synthetic fuels.
 Our bio-based technologies enable our customers to store renewable power and replace fossil fuels, helping society in edging closer to a net-zero carbon future.

 Q Power provides customers with the most efficient methanation technology on the market.
 Our biocatalytic methanation process utilizes microbes originally isolated from a Finnish marshland.
 Microbes produce renewable methane (CH4) from hydrogen (H2) and carbon dioxide (CO2) in our unique bioreactors.
-Our methanation technology is the most efficient currently on the market: process efficiency of methanation is 82 %.
-The modular Q Power methanation technology currently scales from 50 kW solutions all the way to the range of 150 MW+ and even higher.
+Our methanation technology is the most efficient currently on the market: the process efficiency of methanation is 82 %.
+The modular Q Power methanation technology’s scalability is almost limitless from 50 kW solutions to the range of 150 MW+ and even higher.
 Our scalability will meet your needs.

 Methane (CH4) is a simple hydrocarbon.
 Q Power has developed and honed a biocatalytic technology for the production of synthetic methane, chemically identical to the main component of natural gas.
 Methane is a versatile fuel with an extensive distribution and end-use infrastructure.